Quadriffis/immortal-millionaire/7 - reach financial independence & retirement.md

 - A special ops / heart surgeon speech
 - A man drawing graphs on a wall

 All of them happened when I was attending a programme called Draper University in 2013.
 I had met the program founder Tim Draper in New York earlier that year.
 I had no idea who he was at the time.
 We were having a conversation sitting around a table about the future of 3D printing and what you could do with it.
-Tim (tall man, superhero tie, big grin) went on to suggest personalised sex toys would be a teriffic idea.
-He later proceeded to tell some of us at the table to apply for his sumer program.
+Tim (tall man, superhero tie, big grin) went on to suggest that personalised sex toys would be a teriffic idea.
+He later proceeded to tell some of us at the table to apply for his summer program.

 Only later did I learn this particular Tim was one of the founders of the venture capital firm DFJ.
 As the son of the first venture capitalist he was a bit of a legend in silicon valley.
 I just knew him as the sex toy guy in my head.
 When I entered the DU summer program I learned Tim was acquainted with the founder of Jimmyjane, a high end sex toy producer.
 Suddenly his suggestion made a lot more sense.

 While Tim didn't give us investment advice per se, he was a big fan of bitcoin.
 At the time it was worth about $80 per btc.
 At the time of writing this it is more like $8000, though it may spike up or downward anytime.
 His enthusiasm triggered my curiosity and the following months were a bitcoin rollercoaster for me.
 In the bitcoin world I learned the meaning of:

 - Initial Public Offerings (a platform called havelock investments was hosting a bitcoin company only stock market)
-- Buy high, sell low as a principle (and failing at implementing it)
+- Buy low, sell high as a principle (and failing at implementing it)
 - The pain of loving 60% of your wealth within 24 hours
 - The value of hodling (not a misspelling)

 The months after my DU experience I poured all the money I could into bitcoin.
 I was riding the wave of crypto hype.
 I started buying bitcoin at a price of $100 and kept on accumulating until the peak that year of over $1000.
 Meanwhile those bitcoins were invested in companies that promised ever more bitcoins.
-Mining companies, bitcoin banks, hardeard manufacturers, you name it.
+Mining companies, bitcoin banks, hardware manufacturers, you name it.
 I learned to read IPO prospectus papers, valuation graphs, candle sticks and so on.
 My experience went like this:

 - Month 1: buying stocks
 - Month 2: OMG I have double money!